 Yes.
 You will receive a weekly allowance to support the cost of looking after a child.
 For more information about this please visit our financial support for foster carers page.

 Thanks to generous tax relief from HM Revenue and Customs, foster carers pay very little (if any) tax and National Insurance.
 As a member of the Fostering Network, you will have access to free tax advice and support.

 We aim to get people through the process in about 4 months, but it can take up to 6 months depending on individual circumstances.

 Yes.
-Please see Already an approved foster carer?
+Please visit our page Already an approved foster carer? for more information.

 Yes.
 We operate a 24 hour support and advice line, so you can get in touch anytime, day or night.

 Yes, we believe this is essential and part of your development as a foster carer.
 Before you’re approved as a carer, you’ll attend a preparation course designed to get you and your family ready to foster.
 After approval we offer a comprehensive training programme which allows you to develop your skills.